funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Before switching this value, you should read these comments carefully...

-    This will copy a full text dump of the whois reply.

-    You can test the amount of data by running :code:`whois mypdns.org` from your Linux terminal, to see what will be stored inside the database
+    You can test the amount of data by running :code:`whois mypdns.org` from your Linux terminal, to see an example of what will be stored in the database.

     You're hearby warned...